DanielSenacus/react-django-crud/README.md

-# react-php-crud
+# react-Django-crud
-a simple test mixing react and php.
+a simple test mixing react and python.